keymanapp/help.keyman.com/developer/engine/android/17.0/KMManager/copyHTMLBannerAssets.md

 ## Description
 When suggestions aren't available for a keyboard, an HTML banner is displayed instead.
-Use this method to specify any HTMl assets the banner will use to theme your keyboard app.
+Use this method to specify any HTML assets the banner will use to theme your keyboard app.

 This can be called towards the end of `SystemKeyboard.onCreate()`.